Sabre’s Deep History with Visual Manufacturing

 Visual Manufacturing is (to be frank) pretty old technology.
 The actual architecture of the software “under the hood” is based on a design from around 1992.
 At Sabre, we first worked with the late 1990’s version of Visual, and to be completely honest not much has changed since then.
 Infor Visual ERP is frankly in a technological dead-end.

 Comparing Visual Manufacturing vs Dynamics NAV is like comparing a K-Car with a Tesla.
 Microsoft is investing hundreds of millions (really billions) in their cloud technology platforms, and Business Central is part of that investment and benefits greatly from it.
-Cloud manufacturing ERP systems like Business Central have capabilities that simply can not be added to Visual.
-You can't retrofit its technology to make it cloud.
+Cloud manufacturing ERP systems like Business Central for manufacturing have capabilities that simply can not be added to Visual.
+You can’t retrofit its technology to make it cloud.
 It needs to be rewritten from the ground up.

 There was a fairly infamous presentation done at the Inforum conference in 2011 or 2012 (there are comments in LinkedIn that refer to it, but all the press releases and information have since been removed).
 This talk announced that Infor was canceling their cloud implementation of Visual in favor of the Infor Cloud IX platform.
 That really does seem to have been the direction they went, as 9 years later there still is no plan to make Visual a cloud-ready ERP.